chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 ## Impact on OpenSearch Shards

 The data retention period set in the data lifecycle settings impacts the number of shards in OpenSearch.

-In case the number of shards per node grows higher than the max shards per node configured in OpenSearch, you may see failures while ingesting data to Automate.
-Refer to the [error troubleshoot](/automate/troubleshooting/#issue-maximum-shards-open) document for more information.
+If the number of shards per node grows higher than the max shards per node configured in OpenSearch, you may see failures while ingesting data to Automate.
+For more information, refer to the [error troubleshoot](/automate/troubleshooting/#issue-maximum-shards-open) document.

 The default value for max shards per node in OpenSearch is 1000.